MariaF0305/BookStore/README.md

 The main class in this project is `BookLoanManagement`.
 It manages users with their list of borrowed books, their payment, and also saves all the necessary information.

-### Book
+### myapp.Book

-The `Book` class represents a book in the library.
+The `myapp.Book` class represents a book in the library.
 It contains information such as the book's title, author, ISBN, and availability status.

-### User
+### myapp.User

-The `User` class represents a library user.
+The `myapp.User` class represents a library user.
 It includes information such as the user's name, contact details, and a unique user ID.

 ### BookLoanManagement